War against Nabis: Aftermath

 After the war Flamininus visited the Nemean Games in Argos and proclaimed the polis free.
 The Argives immediately decided to rejoin the Achaean League.

 Flamininus also separated all coastal cities of Laconia from Spartan rule and placed them under Achean protection.
 The remains of Sparta's fleet were put under custody of these coastal cities.
 Nabis also had to withdraw his garrisons from Cretan cities and revoke several social and economic reforms that had strengthened Sparta's military capabilities.

 The Romans did not, however, remove Nabis from the Spartan throne.
 Even though Sparta was a landlocked and effectively powerless state, the Romans wanted an independent Sparta to act as a counterweight against the growing Achaean League.
 Nabis's allegiance was secured by the fact that he had to surrender five hostages, amongst them his son, Armenas.
 The Romans did not restore the exiles, wishing to avoid internal strife in Sparta.
 They did, however, allow any woman who was married to an ex-helot but whose husband was in exile to join him.

-After the legions under Flamininus had returned to Italy, the Greek states were once again on their own.
-The dominant powers in the region at this time were the kingdom of Macedon, which had recently lost a war against Rome, the Aetolians, the strengthened Achaean League and a reduced Sparta.
+Once the legions under Flamininus had returned to Italy, the Greek states were once again left to their own devices.
+The dominant powers in the region at this time were the kingdom of Macedon, which had recently lost a war against Rome, the Aetolian League, the strengthened Achaean League and a reduced Sparta.
 The Aetolians, who had opposed the Roman intervention in Greek affairs, incited Nabis to retake his former territories and position among the Greek powers.
 By 192, Nabis who had built a new fleet and strengthened his army, besieged Gythium.
 The Achaeans responded by sending an envoy to Rome with a request for help.
 In response the Senate sent the praetor Atilius with a navy to defeat Nabis's navy as well as an embassy headed by Flamininus.
 Instead of waiting for the Roman fleet to arrive, the Achaean army and navy headed towards Gythium under the command of Philopoemen.
 The Achaean fleet was defeated by the recently constructed Spartan fleet, with the Achean flagship falling to pieces in the first ramming attack.
 On land as well the Achaeans could not defeat the Spartan forces outside Gythium and Philopoemen retreated to Tegea.
 When Philopoemen reentered Laconia for a second attempt his forces were ambushed by Nabis's but nevertheless he managed to gain a victory.
 The Achaeans now could ravage Laconia for thirty days unopposed while the Spartan troops remained in their fortified city.
 Plans for capturing Sparta itself had been laid by the time the Roman envoy Flamininus arrived and convinced the Achaean strategus Philopoemen to spare it.
 For the time being Nabis decided to accept the status quo in return and surrender under the same conditions as the last treaty.